 Stop navigating from one website to another, and read ALL the information you need before you leave home.

-Spain is a country full of surprises and Sevilla is not an exception.
-It is the mecca of bullfights, has astonishing churches and so many amazing palaces that you may even feel overwhelmed.
+You should check this Guide to sightseeing in Sevilla, Spain.
+The city is the mecca of bullfights, has astonishing churches and so many amazing palaces that you may even feel overwhelmed.

 But that is just an impression.